 “Thury!
 It is Thury, the Djinni!”

 Lord Balassa so far has never seen a more robust and formidable-looking man than his own reflection in the mirror.
 Now, he has come to know György Thury, the young Lieutenant of Ipolyság.
-It was this twenty-two-year-old lad’s reputation as a duelist and not his thirty hussars which made the Sipahis ride back to the wagons waiting on the country road.
+It was this twenty-two-year-old lad’s reputation as a duelist and not his thirty hussars that made the Sipahis ride back to the wagons waiting on the country road.

 The Janissaries climbed on the wagons and white smoke appeared at the end of their long-barreled rifles.
 A horse whinnied and collapsed and another Hussar cursed when a bullet caught his arm.